belangeo/cecilia5/doc-en/source/src/interface/interface.rst

 **Automations**

 All "plugin" parameters can be controlled through automations.
-To record an automation, *Double-Click* on the the little dot of the knob (it will turn red) and press play (on the transport bar) to start the playback.
-All knob variations will then be recorded and exposed in the grapher at the end of the playback.
+To record an automation, *Double-Click* on the the little dot of the knob (it will turn red) and press play (in the transport panel) to start the playback.
+All knob variations will then be recorded and exposed in the grapher at the end of the playback, the dot will turn green.
 Afterwards, you can modify the automation curve in the graphic (see the corresponding following section).
-Then, *Double-Click* again (it will turn green) to enable automation while playing the sound file.
 Another *Double-Click* will turn off both automation recording and playback.

 **Bindings**

-As with module's sliders below the grapher, port processing knobs can be controlled with MIDI controller.
+As with module's sliders below the grapher, post processing knobs can be controlled with MIDI controllers.
 Start the MIDI learn algorithm with a **Right-Click** on the knob.
 See *MIDI - OSC Control* for more details.

 Reverb